ABOUT DUTCH CHILI FEST

 It formed the starting point for Dutch Chili Fest.
 In just 3 months the first edition was a fact.
 “It soon became clear that many more people were working with chili peppers in their free time or in a professional capacity.
 I brought those people together.”

-After 5 successful editions, it was time to pass the torch to Leo Hoeksema, founder of Zwaardvis Music.
+After 5 successful editions, it was time to pass the torch to Leo Hoeksema.
 With Dutch Chili Fest Leo combines his two greatest passions: music and (spicy) food!
 In 2022 the team expanded with Bas van Baal and Stefan School.
 They were all involved since the first edition of the festival.

 FOODprint

-We also limit suppliers' transport kilometers by purchasing locally as much as possible and ask our visitors to come on foot, by bicycle or by train.
-After all, the festival is a 1-minute walk from Eindhoven Strijp-S train station.
+To reduce transport-related emissions, we work with as many local suppliers as possible.
+And we encourage our visitors to come by foot, by bike, or by train — after all, the festival site is less than a minute’s walk from Eindhoven Strijp-S train station.